XxMicrowavexX/i-am-bored/README.md

 std::string iambored = false;
 ```

-If you accidentaly corrupt this you can rebuild it using
+If you accidentally corrupt this you can rebuild it using
 ```bash
 make
 ```